Last updated

 Complete example code:

-Note: You can refer to this article to learn about all the configuration methods for manifest.json
+Note: You can refer to to learn about all the configuration methods for manifest.json